argilla-io/argilla/argilla/docs/getting_started/how-to-configure-argilla-on-huggingface.md

 - Persistent storage
 - How to deploy Argilla under a Hugging Face Organization
-- How to configure and disable OAuth access
+- How to configure and disable HF OAuth access
-- How to use Private Spaces.
+- How to use Private Spaces
-- Troubleshooting

 !!! tip "Looking to get started easily?"
     If you just discovered Argilla and want to get started quickly, go to the [Quickstart guide](quickstart.md).